-OnDeck and Kabbage have similar APRs, but OnDeck’s is slightly better at 30-50%.
-This includes OnDeck’s origination fee of 2.5% on every loan, which is taken out upfront from your total loan amount.
+OnDeck and Kabbage have similar APRs, with both companies reporting average APRs of ~40%.
+However, at 6.99%, OnDeck’s lowest possible rate (reserved for the strongest borrowers) is lower than Kabbage’s.
+The average APR’s include OnDeck’s origination fee of 2.5% on every loan, which is taken out upfront from your total loan amount.
 Kabbage charges a single interest fee on their loans per month you’re in repayment with no additional fees.

 OnDeck vs Kabbage Rates & Terms

 OnDeck and Kabbage both downplay APR when working with borrowers.
 Instead, they like to focus on the dollar amount that the borrower will have to pay back over the life of the loan, which is called the factor rate.

 A factor rate of 1.3 means that the borrower would have to pay back 1.3 times the original loan amount.
 For example, on $100,000, a company would have to pay back $100,000 in principal and $30,000 in interest/fees over the course of the loan.
 One common mistake is to think a factor rate of 1.3 equals a 30% APR.
 This is most likely not true.
 Depending on several factors, a 1.3 factor rate might equal a 70% APR!